0xrotense/Etch-a-Sketch/README.md

 # Etch-a-Sketch
-A browser version of Etch-A-Sketch.
+A browser version of Etch-A-Sketch By Rotense.